chocolateboy/when/README.md

 When the returned function is passed a listener, it returns a function which can be used to unregister the listener if it hasn't already been called.
-The function returns true if the listener is successfully unregistered, or false otherwise.
+The function returns true if the listener was successfully unregistered, or false otherwise.

 ```javascript